daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 ```

 To use our `userSchema`, we need to convert it into a Model we can work with.
+Add this line right after the instance method we have just defined:

 ```
 var User = mongoose.model('User', userSchema);
 ```

-But before we can interact with the database, first we must connect to one.
+Before we can interact with the database, we must first connect to one.
 If you already have MongoDB installed on your machine, and it is up and
 running, then simply add this line somewhere in your `app.js`.
-I usually
+I typically
-place it right before or after `var app = express();`.
+place it right before (or after) `var app = express();`.

 ```
 mongoose.connect('localhost');
 ```

+Or, if you do not have MongoDB installed on your computer, you may
-Alternatively, you may use this demo database that I have created just for this
+use this demo database that I have created just for this tutorial:
-tutorial:

 ```
 mongoose.connect(mongodb://demo:demo@ds027759.mongolab.com:27759/demo);

 ```

-Now, let's move to Passport configuration.
-Three pieces need to be configured
+Now, let's move on to Passport configuration.
+You need to configure three
-to use Passport for authentication:
+pieces to use Passport for authentication:

 1. Authentication strategies
 2. Application middleware
 3. Sessions

-To setup a local strategy (username and password), add the following code
+To setup a Local strategy (username and password), add the following code
 anywhere after the `User` model declaration:

 ```